jmcaluyafuentes/portfolio-T1A2/READ.md

 The projects section has background of gradient colors and each project is enclosed in a box with rounded corners to give emphasis.
 Two representative projects are showcased with a short description about the project.
 Each project has links to its website and Github repository; so I retained the hyperlink decoration on the texts.
 The screenshot image also links to the project's website.
 There is also a link at the bottom that will redirect to the 'projects page' if the user wanted to see my portfolio.

 Other sections are the skills, education and contact information.
 The background colors are in alternate to make it good to the eye when reading each section.
+I decided to add all tech stack (not just HTML and CSS as the current topics) that I will learn throughout the bootcamp.
 Icon images are added so that users can easily identify the items since they are already familiar with them (e.g., Git, HTML, CSS).

 A semantic address tag is used in the email address.
 If clicked, it will automatically open the email application for user's convenience.
 If the phone number is clicked (in mobile screen), it will automatically dial the number.